 My name is Starr and I am 56 years old.
 I have 4 grown biological children all living on their own.
 My son Sky 35 years old, my daughter Rose 29 years old and my twins Grace and Marley soon to be 23 years old.
 My husband died 17 years ago and we had always wanted to adopt because he himself was adopted from Germany as an infant.
 That is what brought me to adoption after many years of grieving over his death.

 I have completed 3 adoptions.
-They were all as different as the children that came home and every one so worth the work and the wait and the unbelievable amounts of money they took to complete.
+They were all as different as the children that came home and everyone so worth the work and the wait and the unbelievable amounts of money they took to complete.
 What a shame Agencies and Foreign countries don’t pay the Adoptive parents to adopt children instead of the other way around.

-My first adoption was completed in 2011 and Ziggy Lion (a healthy boy) came home from Ethiopia for good in September that year.
+My first adoption was completed in 2011, and Ziggy Lion (a healthy boy) came home from Ethiopia for good in September that year.
 He was 14 months old.
-I payed from my savings for this adoption because I didn’t know there was such a thing as fundraising back then.
+I paid from my savings for this adoption because I didn’t know there was such a thing as fundraising back then.
 The process was pretty standard.
 I got my Home Study completed and proceeded with all the Doctor’s appointments, paper chasing and numerous fingerprinting.
-From the time I was logged in to Ethiopia it took about 8 months to get the referral of my baby that I had been waiting for.
+From the time I was logged in to Ethiopia, it took about 8 months to get the referral of my baby that I had been waiting for.
 He was the most beautiful baby I had ever see.

 I said yes!
 4 months later we were on the plane to Addis to meet our newest team member.
 We spent a whole week loving this tiny 10-month-old as if he’d always been ours.
 He was learning to walk.
 I was so excited every time he got to get out of his crib and practice walking.
 Then we had to say goodbye for another 4 months.
 This was by far the hardest part, in fact, to date, it has been the hardest thing I have ever experienced.